-commonly used transition functions that give Transition function denoted by $L(z{t-d}; \delta, \lambda)$ is a rise to different types of regime switching distribution function which is at least twice behaviour are the following:

-differentiable.
-Here we assume that the The first-order logistic function (LSTR1) transition variable z{t-d} is a lagged endogenous proposed by Terasvirta (1994) given by and the STAR model (2) with (3) is called the logistic STAR (LSTAR) model.
+Transition function denoted by $L(z{t-d}; \delta, \lambda)$ is a rise to different types of regime switching distribution function which is at least twice behaviour are the following: differentiable.
+Here we assume that the The first-order logistic function (LSTR1) transition variable z{t-d} is a lagged endogenous proposed by Terasvirta (1994) given by variable for certain integer d > 0.
+The most and the STAR model (2) with (3) is called the logistic STAR (LSTAR) model.